 - Compare the current CAM report with the previous year’s reports.

-It isn’t easy to resubmit the missed CAM charges to tenants for reimbursement or credit due.
+Reimbursement or credit due often causes friction between tenants and landlords.
+Moreover, it isn’t easy to resubmit the missed CAM charges to tenants and follow up for a refund or credit.

 - An unbalanced ledger and